 One of the primary benefits of medical marijuana is its ability to relieve pain and inflammation.
 Skin cancer patients may experience significant pain and discomfort because of their condition or the treatments they undergo, such as surgery, radiation therapy, or chemotherapy.
 Medical marijuana has been shown to be effective at reducing pain and inflammation in a variety of conditions, including cancer.

 In addition to pain relief, medical marijuana may also have anti-tumor effects.
-Research has shown that cannabinoids can inhibit the growth and spread of certain types of cancer cells, including skin cancer cells.
 While more research is needed to fully understand the potential anti-tumor effects of medical marijuana, these findings suggest that it may have a role to play in the treatment of skin cancer.

 Medical marijuana may also help to alleviate other symptoms associated with skin cancer and its treatment, such as nausea and vomiting, anxiety and depression, and insomnia.